giacomo-cc/thewhale/about.md

 permalink: /about/
 ---

-I write about distributed systems and blockchain.
+I like reading and writing about engineering, distributed systems and blockchain.